 We recommend a closed bezel setting in 925 silver.
 Quartz has a hardness of 7 Mohs, sufficient for daily wear, but the bezel protects the cut edges.
 With a 4 mm profile, it is compatible with standard wall bezels for artisan jewelry.

-Has it undergone any treatment?
+Does it have any applied treatment?

 More minerals with inclusions: lapidary collection.
 See also: all cabochons.